-Singapore has become a global center for the pharmaceutical industry due to the cost-effective and reliable medical services, high-quality pharmaceutical manufacturing and research, access to regional markets, and a skilled workforce.
+Singapore has become a global center for the pharmaceutical industry due to its cost-effective and reliable medical services, high-quality pharmaceutical manufacturing and research, access to regional markets, and skilled workforce.
 Also, the Government has supported several schemes to drive innovation and development.
-This has created in many manufacturers to register their generic products in Singapore.
+This has created many manufacturers to register their generic products in Singapore.

 The growing healthcare demand and the adoption of modern technology are driving Singapore’s pharmaceutical market further.
 Singapore invests a huge amount in the development of the healthcare system, and Singapore’s healthcare system holds the sixth position worldwide as per WHO.
 Singapore has well-established pharmaceutical regulations among Asian countries.